 Whats Included?

-- Pick-up and drop-off service at Trivuwan International Airport in Kathmandu by private Car/Van/Bus depending on group size.
+- Pick-up and drop-off service at Tribhuwan International Airport in Kathmandu by private Car/Van/Bus depending on group size.

 - Tilche- Besishahar by public Jeep.

-- All the Meals (Breakfast, Lunch, and Dinner) and accommodation during the trek.
+- All the Meals (Breakfast, Lunch, and Dinner) during the trek.

-- One experienced and qualified English speaking guide and trekkers 2: 1 porter.
+- One experienced and qualified English-speaking guide and two 2:1 porters.

 - Manaslu restricted trekking permit fee.